tjmahr/2015_Coartic/README.md

 ### License

-The GPL-2 license applies to the R code I have written in the .R and .Rmd files.
+The GPL-2 license applies to the R code I have written in the .R and .Rmd files and to the Praat scripting code in the .praat files.
 The data, collected at the University of Wisconsin--Madison, still belong to the university.